 – Does it need to have high quality?
 Yes.

-Most likely at the time of writing MVP you will not have customers but very limited budget.
-From purely technical perspective, there is a great difference between building a minimal viable product to validate an idea vs full-fledged, bullet proof solution.
-Simply put, you can either spent a lot of time configuring scalable infrastructure, failover mechanisms, perfect CI & CD pipeline, Domain-Driven designed microservices or write a bit hacky app that does the job and looks good.
+Most likely at the time of writing MVP, you will not have customers but a very limited budget.
+From a purely technical perspective, there is a great difference between building a minimal viable product to validate an idea and vs full-fledged, bulletproof solution.
+Simply put, you can either spend a lot of time configuring scalable infrastructure, failover mechanisms, perfect CI & CD pipeline, Domain-Driven designed microservices or write a bit hacky app that does the job and looks good.

-In software development there is time for both.
-Hacky app will validate your idea and attract first customers but it’s impossible maintain it in the long run.
-On the other side, microservices offers great scalability and development parallelism for much higher cost.
-I bet that you heard stories of products that were put together in garage in no time.
+In software development, there is time for both.
+The hacky app will validate your idea and attract first customers but it’s impossible to maintain it in the long run.
+On the other side, microservices offer great scalability and development parallelism for a much higher cost.
+I bet that you heard stories of products that were put together in the garage in no time.
 Guess which approach they chose?

-Having correct business goals in proper stages is crucial.
+Having correct business goals in the proper stages is crucial.

 In his famous book Drive: The Surprising Truth About What Motivates Us Daniel H. Pink points out three main motivators – autonomy, mastery and purpose.
-It’s well known truth that when you micromanage, team loses feel of a control and shortly after a desire to go beyond expectations.
-Things start to get slower and in the effect no one has sense of control or purpose.
+It’s a well-known truth that when you micromanage, the team loses the feeling of control and shortly after a desire to go beyond expectations.
+Things start to get slower and in the effect, no one has a sense of control or purpose.
 So why do we do it?

 As always, it all starts with good intentions.
-Quite likely, over the course of development team will make mistakes.
+Quite likely, over the course of the development team will make mistakes.
 Some of them are hard to predict, but others are surprisingly stupid.
-Question is, can you let them be wrong from time to time to build sense of ownership and commitment or will you make all hard decisions for them?
-It’s very difficult decision.
-On one head, each potential mistake means lost of time and money, on the other hand it’s the interference in the most basic motivators.
+Question is, can you let them be wrong from time to time to build a sense of ownership and commitment or will you make all the hard decisions for them?
+It’s a very difficult decision.
+On one head, each potential mistake means loss of time and money, on the other hand, it’s the interference in the most basic motivators.
 Moreover, you are paying a professional custom software development company for their services.

-Mind that, those who prioritize short term gains over long term team health and sustainability usually end up with worst results.
-Business is the infinite game where only some of the players are know and few of them play accordingly to the rules.
+Mind that, those who prioritize short-term gains over long-term team health and sustainability usually end up with the worst results.
+Business is an infinite game where only some of the players know and few of them play accordingly to the rules.
 The game that you can’t play for a long time alone.

 Lack of focus on marketing & public relations.

-Building a product is extremely fun and rewarding experience.
+Building a product is an extremely fun and rewarding experience.
 You need to think about the users, their experience, added value and various business models.
 Then coordinate activities between marketing agency, custom software development company and other 3rd parties.
 Not to mention countless questions, discussions and hard decisions waiting for you to save the world.
-Pure fun that creates feeling of purpose and fulfillment.
-Easy to get entirely lost into it.
-And this is what most business owners does.
+Pure fun that creates a feeling of purpose and fulfilment.
+Easy to get entirely lost in it.
+And this is what most business owners do.

-It’s a common belief that MVP is needed to raise the funding, perform a successful marketing campaign or get first users.
+It’s a common belief that MVP is needed to raise the funding, perform a successful marketing campaign or get the first users.
 However, most successful companies proved that wrong.
-I really encourage you to read the story of Mint who used blog posts to get 20,000 customers pre-launch or Robinhood who built a waitlist of 1M+ people with a referral priority program.
-Entire paper can be found here, have a good read.
-Instead of being overly optimistic about their MVP those companies built tension and communities which gave enough time for developers to finish the product.
+I really encourage you to read the story of Mint which used blog posts to get 20,000 customers pre-launch or Robinhood which built a waitlist of 1M+ people with a referral priority program.
+The entire paper can be found here, have a good read.
+Instead of being overly optimistic about their MVP, those companies built tension and communities which gave enough time for developers to finish the product.
 Not to mention that it’s way cheaper to do it that way.

 Clearly, there is much more than can go wrong.
 Building a product is a very complex process that involves all types of activities from writing code to running marketing campaigns.
 Unfortunately for us, there is no one size fits all receipt.
 Everything depends on the context, market conditions and smart choices.

-Hopefully, with a bit of advice and additional knowledge it will be easier to work with custom software development company.
+Hopefully, with a bit of advice and additional knowledge, it will be easier to work with a custom software development company.